bmoshe/bootcamp-backend/chapters/Chapter 9 - GraphQL Mutations.md

 The `Mutations::CompleteTask` mutation also doesn't require one, since it should also only require an ID.

 ### Defining Arguments and Return Types
+Similar to queries, mutations must define a return type and arguments.
+However, for mutations, we define fields that are returned as part of the result of the mutation.
+GraphQL Ruby will then generate a type that contains these fields, and assign that as the result of the mutation.

+Mutations will generally need to return two pieces of information:
+ - The object which the mutation was interacting with
+ - A list of errors that ocurred, which should be presented to the user

+Going with our example of the `Mutations::CreateTaskList` mutation, we would define something like:

 ```ruby
 class Mutations::CreateTaskList < Mutations::BaseMutation